firefinancialservices/fire-business-api-openapi/docs/Payment batches/vop.md

   </Tab>

   <Tab title="Opted out">
-    If you have opted out, your payees (including new payee) will not be verified provided your batch contains more than one payment.
+    If you have opted out, your payees (including new payees) will not be verified provided your batch contains more than one payment.
   </Tab>
 </Tabs>

 ## Single Payment Batches

+Unfortunately, any single payment batches do not fall under the exemption for large batches.
+For any batches only containing one payment, this payee will have to be verified via a mobile push notification.